BetsolLLC/campus-workshops-knowledge-base/Databases/Database.md

 Finally let us look at the DELETE statement which is used to remove data in the tables based on certain condition.

-Below is a query to delete a record in the `TODO` table having the `id` of 5
+Below is a query to delete a record in the `TODOApp` table having the `id` of 5

 ```
-DELETE FROM TODO WHERE id=5
+DELETE FROM TODOApp WHERE id=5
 ```

 Note that it is possible to remove multiple columns using the `DELETE` statement.